Table of Contents

 The last leg of the trail is a set of rock stairs.

 You can definitely enjoy the glacier from the platform.
-If you want to take a closer look at the glacier, simply climb down the little hill.
+If you want to take a closer look at the glacier, simply climb down the little hill, which fellow hikers jokingly call “extra credit”.

-It is amazing to see glacier so closeup.
+It is amazing to see glaciers so close up.

 New to HomeNaturallyMade?
 Learn all about me here.

 Grinnell Glacier Trail of the Glacier National Park is one of the most fun and beautiful hikes.
-A must-hike if you are in Glacier National Park area.
-Perfect for amateur outdoorsy persons who enjoy just the right amount of challenges.
-This is part 1 of the series which provides a detailed walk through what you see and experience along the trail.
+A must-hike if you are in the Glacier National Park area.
+Perfect for amateur outdoorsy who enjoy just the right amount of challenges.

 Instructions